emews/emews-project-creator/README.md

 ### HPC Parameters ###

-The workflow templates' configuration file can also contain **optional** entries for running the workflow on an HPC system where a job is submitted via an HPC scheduler (e.g., the slurm scheduler).
+The workflow templates' configuration file (specified with the `--config` argument) can also contain **optional** entries for running the workflow on an HPC system where a job is submitted via an HPC scheduler (e.g., the slurm scheduler).
 See your HPC resource's documentation for details on how to set these.